charlesbrandt/public/system/virtualization/docker.md

 (on macs) set up a terminal to know how to interact with docker by running:

     eval "$(docker-machine env default)"

+way to generalize reference to containers in configuration files? what if the IP for the api server changes? would require manually updating nginx.conf file just use docker name

 ### Troubleshooting connections in docker